Information for Affiliates

 - IPA Research Protocols

-Our partner organization Innovations for Poverty Action has a similar set of Research Protocols in place that you can review here.
+Our partner organization Innovations for Poverty Action has a similar set of Research Protocols in place.
+They give a comprehensive overview on the steps to implement a high-quality field project.

 - Trial Registry guidelines and information on how to register